-Professor Heim Omer and his team started using NVR principals to help people improve their relationships especially with children.
+Professor Haim Omer and his team started using NVR principals to help people improve their relationships especially with children.
 They argued that if NVR was successfully used to undertake significant social changes, it could work in making changes within families too.
 He first applied the NVR approach to deal with his teenage sons who, in his own words, thaught him all he knew about parental helplessness.

 NVR is particularly useful when you need to know:

 - How to change a war zone into a joyful and peaceful household?

 - How to stop blaming yourself for everything?

 - How to strike a balance between caring for children and looking after yourself?

 - How to heal your own childhood wounds, so you are free to successfully deal with your child and not with your own unfinished childhood business